-Infamous or legendary, actually involving a huge area involving Northern Thailand, Laos, Myanmar and Southern China.
-A region where all kinds of smuggling have taken place historically.
-Mostly famous for opium that used to be the currency in the hills here, but also for guns, gems, human trafficking and amphetamine.
-There is a long history relating to this going back to the opium war.
+Infamous or legendary, it covers a large area involving Northern Thailand, Laos, Myanmar and Southern China.
+The Golden Triangle is a region where all kinds of smuggling have taken place historically.
+Primarily famous for opium that used to be the currency in the hills here, but also for guns, gems, human trafficking and amphetamine.
+There is a long history relating to this, going back to the opium war.

-Back in the days, it was the Shan commander Khun Sa, General Li Mi of the Kuomintang, and in more recent times people like Wei Hsueh-Kang, commander of the United Wa State Army and in big in the jade and drug trade.
-There are plenty of players and involvement and corruption is plentiful high up in the hierarchy of Myanmar’s top brass.
-But not digging deeper into that here, the point is just that the real Golden Triangle was and is so much more than a sign declaring where Thailand, Myanmar and Laos meet.
+Back in the days, it was the Shan commander Khun Sa, General Li Mi of the Kuomintang, and in more recent times, people like Wei Hsueh-Kang, commander of the United Wa State Army and in big in the jade and drug trade.
+There is plenty of players and involvement, and corruption is plentiful high up in the hierarchy of Myanmar’s top brass.
+However, I am not digging deeper into that here.
+The point is that the real Golden Triangle is so much more than a sign declaring where Thailand, Myanmar and Laos meet.

-Reginald Le May served with the British legation in Bangkok for a while and also as Vice Consul in the north.
+Reginald Le May served with the British legation in Bangkok for a while and as Vice Consul in the north.
 In An Asian Arcady is an account of a long trip he took by an elephant in 1914.

 Below my feet the river bank went sheer down for nearly fifty feet; the river itself was a mighty expanse of water flowing swift and clear, with just the top of an island showing, and far away on the other side the bank rose fully as high again, lined with row upon row of tall palms, looking like small shrubs in the distance.Reginald Le May, An Asian Arcady, Cambridge 1926.
 Reprinted in Bangkok 1986.

-When you are travelling to Sop Ruak there will be police and military checkpoints, a witness that trade and smuggling is still present.
+Anyway, when you travel to Sop Ruak, there will be police and military checkpoints.
+Call it a witness that trade and smuggling are still present.
 But the landscape at Sop Ruak, even though recently infested with casinos on the Myanmar and Laos side, is very picturesque.
-One of the best places to enjoy the view is to have a lunch on the terrace of the Golden Triangle Imperial hotel with the view of the border meeting of the three countries.
-If the restaurant is busy, they set up a buffet here with some nice springrolls, pad thai and other dishes.
+One of the best places to enjoy the view is to have lunch on the terrace of the Golden Triangle Imperial hotel with the idea of the border meeting of the three countries.
+If the restaurant is busy, they set up a buffet here with some lovely spring rolls, pad thai and other dishes.

 In the old days, we usually went to the small Laotian island Don Sao.
 It was charming and laid back, kapok trees growing here and there.
-It was just to get a flavour of Laos, maybe try some Beer Laos, enjoy some knockoff deals, or buy a postcard and post it from Laos.
+It was to get a flavour of Laos, maybe try some Beer Laos, enjoy some knockoff deals, or buy a postcard and post it from Laos.

-If you don’t overnight here, just a half day is more than enough before you continue to Chiang Saen or Chiang Kong.
+If you don’t overnight here, just a half-day is more than enough before you continue to Chiang Saen or Chiang Kong.

-When you are in this area it is well worth continuing to the charming riverine Town of Chiang Sean.
+When you are in this area, it is well worth continuing to the charming riverine Town of Chiang Sean.
 Read more about it here.